 Assuming you have the prerequisites in place, take now the following steps:

-To facilitate the transitive routing configuration between spokes, we will go through the following steps:
+To facilitate the transitive routing configuration between spokes, we will go through the following process:

 - Verify the peering relationship